apache/kvrocks-website/community/create-a-release.md

 ### Start the official release vote

-After the cherry-picking period, the Release Manager can proceed with the formal release process, which will be described in the following sections.
+After the cherry-picking period, the Release Manager can proceed with the ASF release process, which will be described in the following sections.

 ## Adding GPG KEY